 It’s not every day a stuffed alligator hangs above your head.

-In researching my next book, What The Florida?, I came across a number of oddball and offbeat museums.
-In St. Augustine, the self-described ‘Smithsonian of the South’ makes its home in the historic Hotel Alcazar building, a former upper-class hotel built in the 19th century.
+Welcome to the Lightner Museum, the self-described ‘Smithsonian of the South’.
+While researching my next book, What The Florida, I came across this one in St. Augustine’s in the historic Hotel Alcazar building, a former upper-class hotel built in the 19th century.

 If you’re expecting the sort of fantastic exhibitions that make it seem no expense was spared, you’ll probably be a bit disappointed.
 It’s the variety (and personally, the randomness) of the exhibits that help it live up to its namesake.

 A Blickensderfer typewriter from 1897 with a decidedly non-standard layout.

 Mere meters away are these 20th century earrings from Senegal, commercially created with European sensibilities in mind.
 You might begin to see how random the exhibits are – nearby exhibits include a Italian micro-mosaic (seen through a magnifying glass), a London microscope from the 1860’s, and a 2,500 year old Egyptian mummy.

 Not far away is Rota, a gift presented to Winston Churchill as a war mascot during World War II.

 This whole collection is a step back in time, right down to the old-school tobacco jars.
 We’re off to the side of the ground floor here, and the displays here emulate that classic tradition of window shopping.

 Perhaps I’ve gotten a little Spartan with my stuff over years of traveling… but I cannot imagine why someone would collect all these little tiny spoons…